eneoli/alice/README.md

 ## Step 2: Build the Frontend

 Navigate to the `frontend` directory.
-Make sure the required dependices are installed by running `npm install`.
+Make sure the required dependencies are installed by running `npm install`.
 Then run

 `npm run build`